steqeq/0000/CONTRIBUTING.md

 # Contributing to ROCm Docs

+The value of documentation being open-source is that it is open for contribution to all.
+We encourage everyone to contribute: if something was unclear to you, it may be unclear to others too.
+If you know some piece of information made sense being mentioned at a given point, add a link or excerpt.
+Don't know how to address a shortcoming you sense: open an issue.
+Community-driven documentation will surely tailor to a wider audience than those written centrally.

+Be polite and respectful in your contributions, content or otherwise.
+Authors, maintainers of these docs act on good intentions and to the best of their knowledge.
+Keep that in mind while you engage.
+Should you have issues with contributing itself, refer to [discussions](https://github.com/RadeonOpenCompute/ROCm/discussions) on the GitHub repository.
 ## Build the docs using VS Code

 One can put together a productive environment to author documentation and also test it locally using VS Code with only a handful of extensions.
 Even though the extension landscape of VS Code is ever changing, here is one example setup that proved useful at the time of writing.
 In it, one can change/add content, build a new version of the docs using a single VS Code Task (or hotkey), see all errors/warnings emitted by Sphinx in the Problems pane and immediately see the resulting website show up on a locally serving web server.